-The American Express Gold Card is effectively paying you to have it this year
+The American Express Gold Card practically pays for itself — and the Rose Gold version is back

 Given that this is very much a food lover’s card, it comes as no surprise to see up to $120 in annual statement credits are available for select dining spots as well.
 You can earn up to $10 in statement credits each month (so, $120 annually) when you pay with the Gold Card at Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed and participating Shake Shack locations.

 But that’s only the half of it.
-The Amex Gold also now comes with both a complimentary Uber Eats Pass membership for up to 12 months and, starting early in 2021, up to $120 in Uber Cash annually, doled out in $10 portions each month.
+The Amex Gold also now comes with both a complimentary Uber Eats Pass membership for up to 12 months when you enroll by December 31, 2021, and $10 in Uber Cash each month.
 Uber Cash can be used either for Uber rides, or on food delivery orders made with Uber Eats.

-And people who expect to get back into the air later this year will not only earn 3 points per dollar on flights booked directly with an airline, but can also select one airline in 2021 to receive up to $100 in statement credits when incidental fees are charged by the airline to your American Express Gold account.
-This includes things like checked bags and in-flight food, though it doesn’t apply to seat upgrades or gift card purchases.

-Add it all together, and you’re getting up to $340 in credits.
-Since the Amex Gold has an annual fee of $250, if you can use all the credits, you’re effectively getting back $90 more for the card in 2021 than you’re paying for it.
-Yes, that means this card can actually make you money this year.
+Add it all together, and you’re getting up to $240 in credits every 12 months.
+Since the Amex Gold has an annual fee of $250, if you can use all the credits, you’re effectively paying only $10 for the card each year.

 And then there are the points.
 How much potential value can you get with the Membership Rewards points you earn with the Amex Gold?
 While you can exchange points for cash in order to pay down the balance due on your statement, each point nets you just 0.6 cents when you redeem them that way.